pydicom/pynetdicom/README.rst

             ----------
             event : evt.Event
-                The C-ECHO service request event, this parameter is always passed.
+                The C-ECHO service request event, this parameter is always present.
             logger : logging.Logger
-                The logger to use, this parameter is only passed because we bound ``evt.EVT_C_ECHO`` using a 3-tuple.
+                The logger to use, this parameter is only present because we bound ``evt.EVT_C_ECHO`` using a 3-tuple.

             Returns